 I bought a physical map of the national park and planned four different hikes in various areas of the park.
 Some hikes are best to tackle from Cassis, walking from the humble town right into the Jurassic landscape of the park, yet some are more accessible to reach via Marseille.

-There are so many different day-hikes to choose from in the national park, you’ll be watering at the mouth!
+There are so many different day-hikes to choose from in this French national park, you’ll be watering at the mouth!
 However, if you’re short on time, my two favourite Calanques to hike to are Calanque d’en Vau (best from Cassis) and Calanque de Sormiou (best from Marseille).

 Not only are the views in Les Calanques breathtaking and the hikes challenging but you can also walk to some of France’s most stunning beaches and bathe in the turquoise Mediterranean Sea, making it one of the best days out in all of Europe.